The Hidden Uncertainty in a Neural Networks Activations: Experiments

 This experiment evaluates the \ac{ood} detection performance of epistemic uncertainty.
-We evaluate FCNet trained on MNIST/FashionMNIST (table \ref{experiments:ood_performance_simple_fc}) and resnet trained on CIFAR10/SVHN (table \ref{experiments:ood_performance_resnet}).
-Each result is comrised of mean and standard deviation obtained from five independent trainings.
-We measure \ac{ood} detection performance in terms of AUROC when evaluating on \ac{ood} data.
-When training on MNIST/FashionMNIST we evaluate on FashionMNIST/MNIST, OMNIGLOT \cite{lake2015human}, test data perturbed with additive Gaussian noise, rotated test data (90$^\circ$) and horizontally and vertically flipped test data.
-When training on CIFAR10/SVHN we evaluate on SVHN/CIFAR10, STL10 \cite{coates2011analysis}, test data perturbed with additive Gaussian noise, rotated test data (90$^\circ$) and horizontally and vertically flipped test data.
-We compare the \ac{ood} performance with the one of epistemic uncertainty obtained from Deep Ensembles.
+Table~\ref{experiments:ood_performance} reports average performance over 5 independent trainings, with standard deviations in the supplementary material.
+We measure the AUROC of the \ac{ood} detection using epistemic uncertainty of different layers and compare with deep ensembles.
+When training on MNIST/FashionMNIST we evaluate on FashionMNIST/MNIST, OMNIGLOT \cite{lake2015human} and when training on CIFAR10/SVHN we evaluate on SVHN/CIFAR10, STL10 \cite{coates2011analysis}.
+Additionally we evaluate on test data perturbed with additive Gaussian noise, rotated by 90$^\circ$ and flipped horizontally/vertically.

 We generally observe a strong performance of epistemic uncertainty obtained from shallow layers which coincides with the results of section \ref{experiments:quality_of_uncertainty_depending_on_depth}, where we found that shallow layers yield more conservative estimates.
-However, we find that, when using a convolutional architecture (resnet), epistemic uncertainty obtained from shallow layers fails to detect \ac{ood} data generated by globally transforming the test data.
+However, we find that, when using a convolutional architecture (ResNet18), epistemic uncertainty obtained from shallow layers fails to detect \ac{ood} data generated by globally transforming the test data.
 We argue that this is expected behaviour since the hidden representations of shallow layers in convolutional networks denote low-level features that are likely to not represent such global transformations.
 Finally, we note the poor performance of shallow layers when training on CIFAR10 and evaluating on SVHN.
-These results suggest that recently found difficulties of explicit generative models on the task of \ac{ood} detection also apply to shallow layers.
+These results suggest that recently found difficulties of explicit generative models on the task of \ac{ood} detection \cite{Nalisnick2018-gd} also apply to shallow layers.
 However, epistemic uncertainty from deeper layers does not suffer from this problem.